%3Aformat(webp)%2Fprovider%2Fbf849aa1-557a-4b85-bb3a-6e2ac1ff3c18-panoramic-4---monserrat-galapagos-cruise.png&w=1920&q=75)

 This is a multi-layered question, that we have tried to answer in various articles.
 Please click on the corresponding links to learn more about the different topics.
 To recap:

 The Galápagos National Park Entrance fee is levied on all visitors to the islands.
-For foreign visitors, the entry fee is currently 100 USD per person (50 USD for children under 12 years old), but will be increased to 200 USD per person (100 USD for children) from 1 August 2024 onwards.
+For foreign visitors, the entry fee is 200 USD per person (100 USD for children under 12 years old).
 If you are a citizen of a country in South America you might pay less, check here for more information.

 Important: This fee must be paid, in cash, at the airport of arrival.
+Payment by card is possible, but a surcharge will apply.
 If you do not pay, you will not be allowed to leave the terminal - so please make sure you have the means to pay the Galápagos entrance fee!
 Therefore, the payment of this entrance fee is indispensable to take part in a Galapagos cruise.

 The entrance fees collected will be allocated to various local entities to support sustainability and community development in the Galápagos Islands.
 The proceeds are split between several important institutions as follows: